AdobeDocs/experience-manager-64.en/help/assets/config-dynamic.md

 >[!NOTE]
 >
->Enabling dynamic media via the run mode replaces the functionality in AEM 6.1 and AEM 6.0 where you enabled dynamic media by setting the **dynamicMediaEnabled** flag to **true**.
+>Enabling dynamic media via the run mode replaces the functionality in AEM 6.1 and AEM 6.0 where you enabled dynamic media by setting the **[!UICONTROL dynamicMediaEnabled]** flag to **[!UICONTROL true]**.
 This flag has no functionality in AEM 6.2 and later.
 In addition, you do not need to restart the quickstart to enable dynamic media.

-By enabling Dynamic Media, the dynamic media features will be available in the UI and every uploaded image asset receives a *cqdam.pyramid.tiff* rendition that is used for fast delivery of dynamic image renditions.
+By enabling Dynamic Media, the dynamic media features will be available in the UI and every uploaded image asset receives a `cqdam.pyramid.tiff` rendition that is used for fast delivery of dynamic image renditions.
 Those PTIFFs have significant advantages including (1) the ability to manage only a single master image and generate infinite renditions on-the-fly without any additional storage and (2) the ability to use interactive visualization such as zoom, pan, spin, and so on.

 If you want to use Dynamic Media Classic (Scene7) in AEM, you should not enable Dynamic Media unless you are using a [specific scenario](/help/sites-administering/scene7.md#aem-scene-integration-versus-dynamic-media).
 Dynamic Media is disabled unless you enable dynamic media by way of the runmode.

 To enable dynamic media, you must enable the dynamic media runmode either from the command line or from the quickstart file name.

-To enable dynamic media:
+**To enable dynamic media**:

 1. On the command line, when launching the quickstart, do the following:

-    * Add **-r dynamicmedia** to the end of the command line when starting the jar file.
+    * Add **[!UICONTROL -r dynamicmedia]** to the end of the command line when starting the jar file.

    ```shell
    java -Xmx4096m -Doak.queryLimitInMemory=500000 -Doak.queryLimitReads=500000 -jar cq-quickstart-6.4.0.jar -r dynamicmedia